Carnival cruise ship rescues nearly two dozen Cubans adrift at sea

 Breaking News Emails

-A Carnival cruise ship helped the U.S. Coast Guard rescue nearly two dozen Cubans who had been adrift at sea for a week in the Gulf of Mexico, authorities said Monday.
+A Carnival cruise ship helped the U.S. Coast Guard rescue almost two dozen Cubans who had been adrift at sea for a week in the Gulf of Mexico, authorities said Monday.

-The Carnival Fantasy heard the Coast Guard's distress call and raced to meet the 23 people stuck on a sports fishing vessel at about 10:47 a.m., according to a company statement.
+The Carnival Fantasy — while en route from Cozumel to Mobile, Alabama — heard the Coast Guard's distress call and raced to meet the 23 people stuck on a sports fishing vessel at about 10:47 a.m., according to a company statement.

 "Carnival Cruise Line has a longstanding policy of assisting distressed mariners at sea," according to a company statement.